Cleopatra (CLEO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cleopatra Historical Price

-According to the latest data gathered on Cleopatra live price page, the current price of Cleopatra is 5.28USD.
-The circulating supply of Cleopatra(CLEO) is 28.88K CLEO , giving it a market capitalization of $152.63K.
+According to the latest data gathered on Cleopatra live price page, the current price of Cleopatra is 5.77USD.
+The circulating supply of Cleopatra(CLEO) is 28.88K CLEO , giving it a market capitalization of $166.77K.

 The Cleopatra Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLEO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.